tuskyapp/faq/README.md

 ### How do I edit a post?

-> This feature is only available in Tusky 21 or above (including Nightly).
+> This feature is available in Tusky 21 or above (including Nightly).
 To check the Tusky version you are using open the "About" menu.

 Find the post you want to edit, then: